-5 The rigorous formulation of Adam Smith's 'invisible hand' conjecture, that the pursuit of self-interest leads as if by an invisible hand to economic efficiency, is due to Arrow and Debreu.
+The rigorous formulation of Adam Smith's 'invisible hand' conjecture, that the pursuit of self-interest leads as if by an invisible hand to economic efficiency, is due to Arrow and Debreu.
 They showed that competitive markets are only efficient under highly restricted conditions.
 Greenwald and Stiglitz (1986) extended their analysis, showing that whenever markets were incomplete (e.g., there does not exist a complete set of risk markets) or information is imperfect (always the case), then markets are not efficient.
 This changed the presumption: while earlier, the presumption was that unless there was a limited set of market failures, so long as one maintained competition, markets would be efficient.
 Now the presumption was that even with competition, markets would not be efficient, and that these problems were likely to be particularly severe in areas, like financial markets, where information was at the center of the analysis.
 All of these analyses, however, assumed fixed technology.
-But as Stiglitz (1975) argued, changes in knowledge were very much like changes in information-they were, in fact changes in information about how to organize and conduct production-so that markets would not work well when technology was endogenous.
+But as Stiglitz (1975) argued, changes in information about how to organize and conduct production-so that markets would not work well when technology was endogenous.

-$^{^6}$ See Stiglitz (1999, 1987).
+See Stiglitz (1999, 1987).
 This view has since become standard in the literature on innovation.